rootloginson/X-Ray-Image-Covid19-Detection-Project/README.md

 **2 Dataset**

 Kaggle Coronahack Chest X Ray dataset disease categories can be seen on Table 1.
 Dataset after dividing into  3 different group can be seen on Table 2.
 TRAIN and Test seperation is belong to Kaggle dataset.
 However, there was no covid image in the test file.
-For this reason 3 randomly selected Covid images was moved from train to test folder.
+For this reason 3 randomly selected Covid images was moved from training to test folder.

 (*Very bad datas to start with :/*)